milen-denev/rs_aio_db/README.md

 ## Production Readiness

+This is used in production in affiliated company for specific use-case.
 Use this in production at your own risk.
-Currently I consider this to be Alpha almost Beta stage.
+Currently I consider this to in beta stage.
 There are known bugs, check the pinned Issue's tab.
 Although there are no observable major issues until v0.6 I don't recommend it for use in critical systems.

 ## Planned Features